 sugarplums (one word)

 napa cabbage (note the absence of a capital letter)

 The 2014 version also has a new religion section.
 You will not need to search for religious terms in the long alphabetical list.
 Find agnostic, atheist, Allah, Baha’i, Baptist churches, Jehovah’s Witnesses, Mormons, Muslims, Orthodox Jews, and others side by side in the same section.

 If you, like me, need to have the latest style manuals at hand, I recommend getting The AP Stylebook 2014.
 Where else would you learn kitchen terms like foodways and cracklings or find Vatican City one entry away from Voodoo?

-The print edition of The Associated Press Stylebook and Briefing on Media Law retails for $20.95 and is available from the AP Stylebook Online Store.
+The print edition of The Associated Press Stylebook and Briefing on Media Law retails for $20.95.
 You can also buy an online subscription and automated style checkers.
-(It would be useful to have the new terms above added automatically to your software's dictionary, wouldn't it?)
+(It would be useful to have the new terms above added automatically to your software’s dictionary, wouldn’t it?)

 Will you buy the new guide?
 Have you tried the online style checkers?